If you're wondering how to choose an air fryer for quick and easy cooking, we're here to help with the ten key points to look out for.

 The most common air fryers typically range in capacity from 3.7 quarts / 3.5 liters to 5.8 quarts/5.5 liters, and this should be more than enough capacity for a family of four.

 You can then buy air fryers with as little as 2-quart / 1.9-liter capacity or as much as 12 quarts / 11.3 liters.
-A mini air fryer is best for single people or couples, while large and extra-large air fryers are best suited to larger families of 5 or more.
+A small air fryer is best for single people or couples, while large and extra-large air fryers, like the Breville Smart Oven Air Fryer Pro, are best suited to larger families of five or more.
 Or if you like to batch-cook large amounts of food at one time.

 As a guide: